nebula-labs-xyz/protocol-docs/contracts/lender/Lendefi.sol/contract.Lendefi.md

 ### unpause

-Unpauses protocol operations, returning to normal functioning

-*Can only be called by accounts with PAUSER_ROLE*
+Unpauses the protocol after an emergency is resolved

+*Restores full functionality to all state-changing functions*

 **Notes:**
-- security: Should only be called after thorough security verification

-- access: Restricted to PAUSER_ROLE
+- access-control: Restricted to PAUSER_ROLE

-- events: Emits an Unpaused event from ERC20Pausable
+- events: Emits an Unpaused event from PausableUpgradeable

 ```solidity